 If you enter a name and get a user already exists message, it means someone in our database has already reserved that name.
 You'll need to try another username.
 For example, if johndoe doesn’t work, try johndoe12 instead.

 When you delete a user manually, the username remains unavailable for 30 days.
 After 30 days, you (or someone else) can reuse that username.
-Usernames that are automatically deleted from Control Center (after 12 months of inactivity) are available immediately after the user is deleted.
+Usernames are automatically deleted from Control Center after 12 months of inactivity.
+These usernames are available immediately after they are deleted.

 We encourage you to create even stronger passwords.
 One suggestion to create a stronger password is to write a sentence you'll remember and then use the first letter from each word in the sentence to create your password.
-For example, I bought a little red Corvet for $9000 in 1999 becomes IbalrCf$9i1.
+For example, I bought a little red Corvette for $9000 in 1999 becomes IbalrCf$9i1.